microsoft/vscode-docs/docs/editor/debugging.md

 To write your own debugger extension, visit:

-* [Debuggers](/docs/extensions/example-debuggers.md) - Uses a mock sample to illustrate the steps required to create a VS Code debug extension.
+* [Debugger Extension](/api/extension-guides/debugger-extension.md) - Uses a mock sample to illustrate the steps required to create a VS Code debug extension.

 ## Common questions